 Rinse raspberries thoroughly under cool water to remove all traces of dirt and debris.

 Wash black raspberries, picking out any leaves.
-Crush the berries and place them in a small saucepan.
+Crush the berries and place them in a small pan.

 Over high heat, bring the berries to a boil.
 Then reduce to medium heat; continue cooking until berries have softened but retain their shape (about 10 minutes).